ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ## 2.1.
 QUICK START.

-HTGAnalyzer has a functions called HTG_auto which provide an easy way to perform all the analyses.
-Let's start by discussing HTG_auto.
+HTGAnalyzer has a functions called `HTG_auto` which provide an easy way to perform all the analyses.

 ### 2.1.1 HTG_auto.
+#### 2.1.1.1 HTG_auto: all the analysis

 The `HTG_auto` function in HTGAnalyzer automates a comprehensive analysis pipeline for HTG data.
 It integrates various analyses including Quality Control (QC), Differential Expression Analysis (DEA), Gene Set Enrichment Analysis (GSEA), Tumor Microenvironment Analysis (TME), and Survival Analysis.
 This function is designed to simplify the process, with default settings for ease of use, while also providing flexibility to modify parameters according to specific needs.

 EXAMPLE: